 The huge demand for ALC genetics this year gives us confidence that our genetics are contributing positively throughout Australia, as low-cost production off grass, is what will keep our businesses viable into the future.

 The ALC catalogue included EBV’s for DTC, SS, 200, 400 and 600 day growth on the bulls.
 The same EBV’s were provided on the four generations on the Dam’s side as well fertility data such as number of calves and calving intervals.
 Current raw weight and scrotal circumference was also provided on the sale bulls as well as Jap Ox $ index and Live Ex $ index’s.

-The support from everybody who attended our 2017 sale is sincerely appreciated and we would like to thank you all very much.
+The support from all bidders and underbidders at our 2018 sale is sincerely appreciated and we would like to thank you all very much.

 Best Regards, Alf and Louise Collins.